 Three words: matching gift challenge.

 Be sure to promote challenges like these on all of your channels: social media, email, your website/blog, and direct mail.
-You’ll be amazed at how much money can be raised when all donors need to do is contribute once and your major donor will supply the match!
+You’ll be amazed at how much money you can raise when all donors need to do is contribute once and your major donor will supply the match!

 The takeaway: Giving is contagious.
 Your major donors can have a huge influence on encouraging others to give to your organization.
 Consider hosting a matching gift challenge and recruit your top supporters to supply the match.